moby/moby/docs/sources/use/basics.md

     docker info

-If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied`{.docutils .literal} you may have an incomplete docker installation or insufficient privileges to access Docker on your machine.
+If you get `docker: command not found` or something like `/var/lib/docker/repositories: permission denied` you may have an incomplete docker installation or insufficient privileges to access Docker on your machine.

 Please refer to [*Installation*](../../installation/#installation-list)